We continue our list of the best games for Mac. The next category is:

 Further adding to the challenge is the fact that the missions in the single-player campaign require you to take control of all three factions at different times, so you have to learn the strengths and weaknesses of each faction, and the differing abilities and technologies that they can take into battle.

-There are some good tutorials for newcomers, and once you've gotten to grips with the single-player campaign there's an online multiplayer mode available as well - although this is currently only available to Mac and Linux players, so you can't play against friends who have the PC version of the game.
+There are some good tutorials for newcomers, and once you've gotten to grips with the single-player campaign there's an online multiplayer mode available as well.

 There are five soldier classes available to help you out, including Sharpshooters with their long-range sniper skills, and Grenadiers who just charge in and blow up everything in sight.
 There's also the Psi Operative, who adds a fantasy/sci-fi element with telepathic abilities such as Soulfire and mind-control.
 Each class also gets its own selection of different skills, giving you plenty of freedom to develop your team in a way that suits your combat style.